c-sanders/Quaternion/README.md

 NOTE :

 If this file doesn't render properly in your browser, then please consider using another browser to try and view it.
-The reason this has been suggested, is because some of the mathematical symbols which are used within this file, may cause problems for certain browsers, especially when it comes to the rendering of blackboard characters.
+The reason this has been mentioned, is because some of the mathematical symbols which are used within this file, may cause problems for certain browsers, especially when it comes to the rendering of blackboard characters.